Metaform/edc-aas/README.md

 ![](./runtime.operation.png)

-The Initial Provisioning step is performed once to discover EDC assets, establish one or more contract negotiations, and start one or more transfer processes.
-When the transfer processes are started, the provider connector will send a start messages containing an IDS `dataAddress` (EDC EDR).
+The Initial Provisioning step is performed once to discover IDS datasets, establish one or more contract negotiations, and start one or more transfer processes.
+When the transfer processes are started, the provider connector will send a start messages containing an IDS `dataAddress` (an EDC EDR).
 The EDRs will be stored by contract id and made available to the `DataPlane`.
-The transfer processes are non-finite EDC transfers and will remain in the STARTED state indefinitely.
+The transfer processes are non-finite and will remain in the STARTED state indefinitely.

 At this point, a Client App can issue requests for AAS assets by interacting directly with the `DataPlane` and providing the associated contract id and AAS asset id.
-Note that obtaining the contract id may require resolving and selecting one or more contract ids by EDC asset id (obtained from the AAS Registry).
-The EDC asset id alone is not sufficient since more than one contract may exist for a given asset.
+Note that obtaining the contract id may require resolving and selecting one or more contract ids by IDS dataset id (obtained from the AAS Registry).
+The IDS dataset id alone is not sufficient since more than one contract may exist for a given asset.
 The `DataPlane` will resolve the EDR associated with the contract id and route the request to the correct provider connector.